 Poultry, lean cuts of meat, seafood, and fish; low-cholesterol egg substitute, eggs, cottage cheese (it’s high in sodium so consume it in limited amounts).

 Canned and luncheon meats, bacon, hot dogs, cheeses, sausage, nuts, organ meats, salami, pepperoni, salmon.

 Mayonnaise, tub or soft margarine low in trans fats, cream cheese, sour cream, low-fat mayonnaise, low-fat cream cheese, low-fat sour cream.

 Back fat, bacon fat, lard, butter, whipping cream, shortening, margarine rich in trans fats.

 Water, homemade tea, diet clear sodas, homemade lemonade sweetened with an artificial sweetener

-Even though the list of foods to avoid is pretty long, there are plenty of foods to choose from to properly manage your diabetes and kidney disease.
-As an addition, here are few tips to protect your kidneys if you have diabetes.
+Even though the list of foods to avoid is pretty long, there are plenty of foods to choose from to properly manage our diabetes and kidney disease.
+As an addition, here are a few tips to protect the kidneys.